 3.1.2 In the event that a customer cancels a course more than 21 days before a course, the training provider will refund the cost of the course on 60 day terms, less a GBP £100 non-refundable administration charge.

-3.1.3 Subject to Clause 3.1.1, in the event that a customer cancels a course less than or equal to 21 days before a course, the training provider will not provide a refund.
+3.1.3 In the event that a customer cancels a course less than or equal to 21 days before a course, the training provider is under no obligation to offer a refund.

 3.2 Where the customer and delegate are separate entities, the delegate must have the permission of the customer.
 In this case, the training provider will accept a delegate attempting to change a booking on the utmost good faith that the delegate is acting with the permission and knowledge of the customer.